-At third is Microsoft Team, a product of IT conglomerate Microsoft corp.
+Third on our list is Microsoft Team, a product of IT conglomerate Microsoft corp.
 Shortly called MS Team or simply Team was launched in November 2016 as part of the Office 365 suite.
-Although a 5 years old product, It has seen a massive insurgence after the CVOID-19 pandemic.
+Although a 5 years old product, it has seen a massive insurgence after the CVOID-19 pandemic.

 MS Team integrates all the chat audio/visual and screen sharing functions within one app.
 It also allows users to engage in a single person’s meeting or in a group online with up to 100 participants.

 Like on other platforms, Team users can also schedule meetings and send a reminder to others via email or a link.
 It allows external guests to join the meeting without even downloading the application.
 If they have the link to the meeting, they can simply click on it and they will enter the meeting from a web browser.

 MS Team is built as part of Microsoft’s ecosystem.
 It is fully integrated with Microsoft 365, a cloud-based suite consisting of Office products.
 This enables users to easily schedule and invite participants among individuals and organizations.

 Like any other premium video sharing platform, Microsoft Team also offers a broad range of features such as screen sharing, live recording, background blur, chat, and captions.
 Sync with Microsoft 365 makes it a perfect option for business professionals who engage in document work online.